P-Fernandez-Mila/britishairways/README.md

 Design and business purpose of the app:
 The solution aims to provide British Airways customer the tool to check their incoming flights, check they points and miles balance, also It would be nice to have a catalog of a ancillaries for the user to spend their miles, and points.

+Login is dummy, any input will change a flag that tracks if the user is logged in or not, this was made to save time to develop main features

 ## **Design**

 <img src="/image.png" alt="image" width="50%" height="auto">